Pacific Troller Dory Plans PDF

-The detailed building plans are $38 and include over 30 pages, all written for amateurs and first timers.
+The detailed building plans include over 30 pages, all written for amateurs and first timers.
 These new gun dory plans are expanded with many new options for materials, reinforcements and interior layout, and include sketches, photos, material sources, step-by-step and discussion of many options to modify and customize the boat.

 Builder Comments and Photos

 Hi Paul.....I am in Norway, located at the southern coast, but come from northern Norway.
 I felt the build of the Pacific Troller boat went well and I finished (built over the summer), and simply painted it in my quick version of marine camo.
 The bottom paint is West System "graphite".
 The boats primary use is hunting and I normally carry a shotgun open in the boat, which will take eider ducks and mallards, and a rifle packed down, should i see cormorants or eider ducks sitting at distant rocks.
 I cartop it occasionally--it is no problem weight-wise.